nautobot/nautobot/nautobot/docs/additional-features/prometheus-metrics.md

 Metrics are not exposed by default.
 Metric exposition can be toggled with the `METRICS_ENABLED` configuration setting which exposes metrics at the `/metrics` HTTP endpoint, e.g. `https://nautobot.local/metrics`.

-In addition to the `METRICS_ENABLED` database and caching metrics can also be enabled by changing the database engine and caching backend:
+In addition to the `METRICS_ENABLED` setting, database and caching metrics can also be enabled by changing the database engine and caching backend:

 ```python
 DATABASES = {